 Monday Sunny.
-Winds S/SE 15 to 20 km/h becoming light in the middle of the day then becoming SE/SW 20 to 30 km/h in the late afternoon.
+Light winds becoming W/SW 15 to 20 km/h in the early afternoon then tending S/SW 25 to 35 km/h in the late afternoon.

 Northwest Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|